 Which technology is right for you?

-Of course, there’s also the issue of charging your car – which is tricky (or often just impossible) if you rely on on-street parking.
+Of course, there’s also the issue of charging your battery-operated EV – which is tricky (or often just impossible) if you rely on on-street parking.
 The government are helping to fund the development of on-street charging solutions – but UK-wide roll-outs aren’t going to happen anytime soon.

 All that said, if you’ve got access to a charging point (or somewhere to install one) and your daily mileage allows for it, an electric car can represent a big saving.
 Electric car prices are generally offset by the fact that electric is significantly cheaper than petrol or diesel, and also because EVs require less servicing than traditional fuel cars.